 National Shrine of Mary Help of Christians Chapel at Holy Hill

 At the prearranged time, we met at the van to share our experiences.
 Fr.
 Kurz drove me to my friend’s home near Hubertus, where I stayed until my flight out of Milwaukee several days later.
 During the days following my Wisconsin Way pilgrimage, I visited Germantown, the Joan of Arc Chapel at the Marquette University and the Basilica of St. Josaphat in Milwaukee.

 Wisconsin Way pilgrims who continue south from Holy Hill WI would walk on the Loew Lake segment of the Ice Age Trail.

-Be the first to review the Wisconsin Way guidebook!
-Simply send a note to UNSTOPPABLE Stacey and mention that you wish to be added to the Spiritual and Walking Guide: The Wisconsin Way waiting list.
-The book about walking the 140 miles from the Shrine of Our Lady of Good Help to Holy Hill WI will be released in 2021.
+My latest guidebook entitled, Spiritual and Walking Guide: The Wisconsin Way is now available on Amazon.
+The book, about walking the 154 miles from the Shrine of Our Lady of Good Help to Holy Hill WI contains:

 UNSTOPPABLE Stacey was NOT provided with accommodations, meals or other compensation for the purpose of this guide.
 The Arizona travel writer believes in full disclosure of all potential conflicts of interest.

 In addition, this blog, UNSTOPPABLE Stacey Travel, contains affiliate links.
 If you make a purchase through these links, Stacey earns a commission at no extra cost to you.
 These commissions help reduce the costs of keeping this travel blog active.